U.S. flag An official website of the United States government.

 Emergency response

-The NOS Office of Response and Restoration provides workshops for spill responders, contingency planners, and coastal managers.
-Through these courses, NOS shares its knowledge and capabilities in effective spill response that it has learned while working with other federal and state agencies, nongovernmental organizations, and private sector partners.
-In addition to these workshops, emergency responders and planners can build their knowledge of spill and chemical accident response at their own pace with OR&R's Self-Study Resources.
+The NOS Office of Response and Restoration provides training, educational resources, and references for spill responders in local, state, and federal governments and industry, contingency planners, and coastal managers.
+Through these classes, workshops, and online resources, NOS shares its knowledge and capabilities on the scientific aspects of effective spill response that it has learned while working with other federal and state agencies, nongovernmental organizations, and private sector partners.
+In addition to these opportunities, emergency responders and planners can build their scientific knowledge of oil spill and chemical accident response at their own pace with OR&R's Self-Study Resources.

 Get Social